-The Division of Infectious Disease currently has five full-time faculty members.
-In addition, an American Academy of HIV Medicine-credentialed internist specializing in HIV Medicine provides formal instruction and clinical supervision in HIV medicine.
-Three full-time nurse practitioners in the HIV clinic, four full-time infection preventionists, and a hospital-based Pharm-D specialist in anti-infective therapy work closely with the fellows and faculty.
+The Division of Infectious Disease currently has six full-time faculty members.
+In addition, an American Academy of HIV Medicine-credentialed internist specializing in HIV Medicine provides formal instruction and clinical supervision in the ambulatory setting.
+Three full-time nurse practitioners in the HIV clinic, three full-time infection preventionists, and a hospital-based Pharm-D specialist in anti-infective therapy work closely with the fellows and faculty.

 The program provides its fellows with an outstanding opportunity to learn the practice of infectious disease.
-Einstein has extremely busy inpatient and outpatient services, thriving programs in liver and kidney transplantation, a comprehensive cancer center, a Level I Trauma Center, first-rate critical care units, and the largest Emergency Department in Philadelphia (in excess of 90,000 visits annually).
+Einstein has extremely busy inpatient and outpatient services, thriving programs in liver and kidney transplantation, a comprehensive cancer center, a Level I Trauma Center, first-rate critical care units, and the busiest Emergency Department in Philadelphia (in excess of 90,000 visits annually).
 Fellows are active participants in our antibiotic stewardship program and work closely with our infection prevention and control practitioners throughout the training program.
-Training in the care of HIV-infected patients in a Ryan White (Title III)-funded ambulatory HIV care clinic, elective opportunities in pediatric infectious diseases, bone marrow transplantation, and the Department of Health (STD's & TB control), and participation in clinical research and quality improvement projects round out the training program.
+Training in the care of HIV-infected patients in a Ryan White (Title III)-funded ambulatory HIV care clinic, elective opportunities in pediatric infectious diseases, bone marrow transplantation, the Department of Health (STD's & TB control), and participation in clinical research and quality improvement projects round out the training program.